Bobby Cruickshank: Professional career

-Cruickshank turned professional in 1921 and moved to the United States, as suggested by his mentor and friend, Tommy Armour.
+In 1921, Cruickshank turned professional and moved to the United States, as suggested by his mentor and friend, Tommy Armour.
 He rose to prominence in the U.S. after reaching the last four of the PGA Championship in both 1922 and 1923.
 He lost both times to eventual champion Gene Sarazen.
 Cruickshank was also twice runner-up in the U.S. Open.
 In 1923, he finished second to Bobby Jones down by two shots after an 18 hole playoff at Inwood Country Club, New York.
 In 1932, he was beaten by Gene Sarazen at Fresh Meadow Country Club, New York.

 Cruickshank came home to Scotland to play at Muirfield in the 1929 Open Championship.
 Despite only bringing two clubs with him and borrowing the rest from the Gullane professional, he finished sixth.
 In a nod to his old school, Cruickshank wore his Stewart's College tie while playing in the second round of the championship.
 He won £10 for sixth place while that years "Champion Golfer", Walter Hagen, won £75.

 Cruickshank won 17 tour events in his career and his greatest year was 1927, when he won the Los Angeles and Texas Opens and finished as the leading money winner for the year.
 His last victory on tour was in 1936 and he had 16 top-10 finishes in major championships.

 Cruickshank was a club pro in Richmond, Virginia, in 1930s and 1940s, and later in Pittsburgh, Pennsylvania.
 He was also a winter pro in Florida.

 Personal life

+Early in his adult life he was married to Helen.

 Cruickshank died after a brief illness at age 80 in Delray Beach, Florida.
 His wife Nellie (1895–1965) died ten years earlier in Pittsburgh.